 (a) Contracting officers shall ensure that the requirement to report contractor manpower is included in all contracts, task/delivery orders and modifications.
 The cognizant contracting officer shall include a separate line item in Section B of the contract to allow for payment in compliance with this requirement.

-(b) The list of contracts for which reporting is not applicable is located on the http://www.asamra.army.mil/scra/documents/ServicesContractApprovalForm.pdf.
+(b) The list of contracts for which reporting is not applicable is located on the Assistant Secretary of the Army Manpower and Reserve Affairs (ASA(M&RA)) website..

 (c) The Under Secretary of Defense for Acquisition & Sustainment established services contractor reporting in www.SAM.gov on October 15, 2020.
 It provides most of the source data for compliance with section 2330a of Title 10, United States Code.